OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

 is signaled and we need to intervene and ascribe manually ground types for all weak type variables.
 This is the rare case, when type annotation is really required in OCaml.

-## Why is my immutable value has weak polymorphic type?
+## Why does my immutable value have a weak polymorphic type?

 Now it is clear, why references and other mutable values can't have polymoprhic type, and why weak variables arise in case if the compiler can't infer the ground type for a mutable value.
 This is reasonable limitation